 PhD Dissertation & Defense

-- PhD Dissertation Regulations and Proposal Form (.pdf)
+- PhD Dissertation Regulations (.pdf)

-- DEFENSE TIMELINE - PhD (.pdf)
+- PhD Defense Timeline (.pdf)

 A countdown starting four months prior to the projected defense date.

-- COMPOSITION of Examining Committees (.pdf)
+- Composition of Examining Committee (.pdf)

 Example of how a defense examining committee might be composed.

 Each student is required to complete an Annual Progress Report [APR] at the end of each winter term.
 This report is used for advising purposes to ensure you are on track for your particular programme of study.
 Students will not be able to register for the summer term until an APR has been received.

 General Course & Program Administration